carlosperate/python-serial-pc-control/README.md

 This project is still under heavy development, so it can be a little bit unstable or incomplete.

-Current way to run install and run it:
+Current way to install and run it is with [poetry](https://python-poetry.org):

 ```
 $ git clone https://github.com/carlosperate/serial-pc-control.git
 $ cd serial-pc-control